wren-lang/wren/doc/site/maps.markdown

 [value types]: values.html
 [class object]: classes.html

-In addition, even though they aren't strictly immutable, [fibers][] can be used as map keys.
-This is handy for storing data that's roughly "thread-local" by using the current fiber as a map key.

-[fibers]: concurrency.html

 The reason for this limitation&mdash;and the reason maps are called "*hash* tables" in other languages&mdash;is that each key is used to generate a numeric *hash code*.
 This lets a map locate the value associated with a key in constant